DDC¶

 multiplications.

-Frequency convention: norm_freq = 2*f_tone + 0.5
+Frequency convention: norm_freq = -(2*f_carrier + 0.5)

-from doppler.ddc import DDCR
+from doppler.ddc import Ddcr

 import numpy as np

-# Tune to a tone at f_tone=0.1·fs; real ADC at 4096 samples/block
+# Tune to a tone at f_carrier=0.1·fs; real ADC, decimate 4×

 x = np.random.randn(4096).astype(np.float32) # real ADC samples

-y = ddc.execute(x) # CF32 output, len(y) ≈ 4096/2 * 0.25 = 512
+y = ddcr.execute(x, out) # CF32 view out[:n_out], len(y) ≈ 4096/2 * 0.25 = 512

 Parameters: